Daniel-Berresheim/Ghostgame/README.md

 - locks and keys for doors
 - hide function for ghosts
 - pushing blocks
-- static generators, etc. who have changes to the whole house, e.g. turning the electricity on
 - different objects with different moving behaviour
 - boss level
 - reset system, only current room, save some progress

 Unsolved Bugs: